 Have custody of all other Corporate records.

-Have custody of the book of blank membership certificates.
+Have custody of the book of blank Membership Certificates.

-Issue membership certificates, as prescribed in these Bylaws.
+Issue Membership Certificates, as prescribed in these Bylaws.

-Keep and maintain membership certificate ledgers, in debit and credit form, and transfer books, showing the number of membership certificates issued to, and transferred by, members, the legal description of the property and the number of water service units to which the membership certificate is made appurtenant, the dates of such issuance and transfer, and the name and address of each member of the Corporation.
+Keep and maintain Membership Certificate ledgers, in debit and credit form, and transfer books, showing the number of Membership Certificates issued to, and transferred by, Members, the legal description of the property and the number of water service units to which the Membership Certificate is made appurtenant, the dates of such issuance and transfer, and the name and address of each Member of the Corporation.

 In general perform such other duties as pertain to the office of Secretary and as may be prescribed by the Board of Directors.